Plant Origin: Morocco

-Tisserand notes that the maximum daily oral dose is about 0.06 ml.
+The maximum daily oral dose is about 0.06 ml.
+(Tisserand/Young).

 1. Although the book says to dilute, I use Myrtle on a cotton swab to swab my 3 year old's nostrils at the first sign of stuffiness.
 I sit in front of her and do it to myself first so she knows it's OK.
 Then I ask her if she wants to do it.
-She'll grab the swab and do it herself.
+She'll grab the swab and does it herself.
 She knows it helps!
-It will wipe out an infection overnight and restore normal breathing almost instantly when used at the first signs of sinus issues. - Leigh
+It will wipe out an infection overnight and restore normal breathing almost instantly when used at the first signs of sinus issues

 2. Myrtle is EXCELLENT!
 We have completely taken our daughter off all her maintenance meds [steroids] since being on Myrtle.
 She has been doing great.
 The summer seems to be her worst, so we will see, but I have been very impressed with it thus far and pray that it continues to do the trick. -A.K.